oqtane/oqtane.docs/src/pages/manuals/site/index.md

    ![Admin Dashboard Button](./assets/control-panel-admin-dashboard-button.png)

-3. **Navigate to Desired Feature**: In the Admin Dashboard, you’ll find icons for each feature available.
+3. **Navigate to Desired Feature**: In the Admin Dashboard, you'll find icons for each feature available.
 Select the feature you wish to manage.

 ---